New York’s French Culinary Institute

 - Chef Michelle Doll, owner and chef of Michelle Doll Cakes.
 Doll’s exquisite sugar art creations have been featured in Modern Bride, La Bella Bride, Elegant Bride, New York Magazine’s Wedding Edition, and The Knot.
 She’s also done guest appearances on Style Network’s Whose wedding is it Anyway? and participated in the Food Network’s Sweet 16 Challenge.

 - Chef Dan Barber, executive chef and co-owner of Blue Hill at Stone Barns in Westchester and Blue Hill in Manhattan.
-Barber not only cooks the food, he supervises the raising of all of it on the farm, bringing a new meaning to the term “fresh” and living an experiment in sustainable living and eating.
-The use of heritage seed and lifestock strains are helping him to create new flavors out of ancient stock.
+Barber not only cooks the food, he raises all of it on the farm, bringing a new meaning to the term “fresh” and promoting an experiment in sustainable living and eating.
+Using heritage seed and livestock strains are helping him to create new flavors out of ancient stock.
 David Rockefeller is one of the farm’s investors.
 Barber was a former chef at La Cigale in Manhattan and was named one of the Best New Chefs of 2002 by Food and Wine.
 In 2009 Barber was named Top Chef in America by the James Beard Foundation, and was listed in Time Magazine’s 100 Most Influential People of 2009.

 The French Culinary Institute’s Sister Schools